FryJay/MenuHammer/README.md

 ### Categories

-Menu items have a category that are mostly used for display purposes.
+Menu items have a category that are mostly used for formatting purposes.
 The only category that performs an action by default is the "exit" menu item which will always close the open menus.
 The category selected will determine what default colors are applied and what symbol is displayed as a prefix.
 Typically you will only need to use "submenu" and "action".
 You can use the cons.cat table to refer to